Marietta Wrongful Death Lawyer

 The Breach of Care Caused the Accident

-Indeed, every wrongful death case is unique, shaped by diverse scenarios and circumstances surrounding the accidents.
+Indeed, every wrongful death case is distinct, shaped by diverse scenarios and circumstances surrounding the accidents.
 To successfully navigate such complexities, the lawyer must effectively prove that the breach of duty directly caused the accident resulting in the fatal outcome.

 For instance, if the defendant’s speeding led to a collision with the victim, the lawyer must demonstrate how the excessive speed directly caused the accident.
 This proof often involves showing that the accident wouldn’t have occurred at a safe, legal speed.